 — TANK STYLE PRINTERS —

-HP and Epson seem to hold the market on this style printer.
+Perhaps this is why Epson holds the market on this style printer.

 My printer that I currently have is pictured here.
 It’s the Epson EcoTank ET-2720.
 So far, this baby purrs like a kitten and hasn’t given me any fits.
 I’m very happy with my decision to go with it.
 While it only prints 8.5″ wide, I’ve been able to use (so far it’s all I’ve tried to extend it to) 17″ long paper in it.
 Which means I’m limited more by width than I am length.
 And for the majority of my purposes, 8.5″ is all I really need for width.
 I can easily tile my image to spread it across two pages without any issue also — so if I REALLY need to go beyond the 8″ width, I’m completely capable.